Does Fluconazole Work for Vaginal Yeast Infection?

 Another reason, especially if you self-diagnose, is that you’ve got a different kind of vaginal infection, such as BV or trichomoniasis.

-The good news is that there is a natural over the counter treatment that has been shown to work for difficult to treat yeast infection as well as BV.
+The good news is that there is a natural over-the-counter treatment that has been shown to work for difficult-to-treat yeast infections as well as BV.
 It’s called boric acid.

 Boric acid suppositories have got excellent antifungal and antibacterial properties and they’re often used when other treatments fail.

 They rarely give any side effects and provide quick results, you can check boric acid suppositories reviews on Amazon.

 Is fluconazole safe during pregnancy and breastfeeding?

 Taking fluconazole is not recommended during pregnancy.
 A new study from 2016 shows that taking oral fluconazole in pregnancy can significantly increase the risk of spontaneous abortion.

 When it comes to physical defects in a baby, taking one 150 mg pill of fluconazole to treat vaginal candidiasis is considered safe.

 Having said that, taking fluconazole during pregnancy is not recommended and it only should be prescribed to patients with potentially life-threatening infections.